 Lower blood sugar levels and your waistline

-High levels of sugar in your blood, if not utilised by your body as energy, is stored as fat, mostly belly fat around your tummy and waist, so trying to keep sugar intake low, and helping to balance blood sugar levels with something like apple cider vinegar will help this issue.
+High levels of sugar in your blood, if not utilised by your body as energy, is stored as body fat, mostly belly fat around your tummy and waist, so trying to keep sugar intake low, and helping to balance blood sugar levels with something like apple cider vinegar will help this issue.

-Weight loss benefits of Apple cider vinegar
+Weight loss benefits of Apple cider vinegar (ACV)

 It is generally believed that the nutrients, enzymes, and organic acids in apple cider vinegar help weight reduction by acting as an appetite suppressant, by increasing your body’s metabolic rate, by reducing water retention, and by helping you maintain a feeling of wellbeing.